s0ysau/Snakes_Game/README.md

 <h6>Nokia Snakes Game</h6>
 I wanted to make this stage look as close to the old school Nokia game as possible.
-The only difference between this and the original stage is the look and the score, which this game is additonal 7 pts rather than 1 pt.
+The difference between this and the original stage is the look, the score, which this game is additonal 7 pts rather than 1 pt and the snake is not limited to the borders, it will appear on the opposite side of the grid.

 <h2>Game Over Screen</h2>
 Once the player loses, they will be directed to the Game Over screen where they have to option to play again or return to the main menu.